HaniSource/components/components/button/usage.md

 ### Livewire Loading

 By default, the loading state is triggered by a `wire:click` or `wire:submit` action.
-You can override this using `wire:target`.
-See [Livewire Loading Docs](https://livewire.laravel.com/docs/wire-loading#targeting-specific-actions) for more information.

 @blade
 <x-demo>